She Wanted To Be The Perfect Mom, Then Landed In A Psychiatric Unit

 "They say there's about a 50 percent chance," she says.
 "I can try to set up a more optimal situation, but you also just don't know — and it's out of your control, which is hard."

-The number one thing she wanted to avoid was going back to the hospital.
+The No. 1 thing she wanted to avoid was going back to the hospital.

 "The hospitalization was probably the most traumatic [aspect] of the whole experience," Lisa says.